MinerTopia/monero-pool/docs/README.md

 teracycle-pool
 ====================
 ##### Teracycle-pool is a linux-based cryptonote currency mining pool, currently configured for Monero (XMR).
-It is written in NodeJS, and uses Redis as the database.
+API and frontend are NodeJS, with Redis as the database.

 ### Usage

-You will need a blank Ubuntu Server 16 x64 install on a server, preferably with a domain pointed at it.
+You will need a fresh Ubuntu Server 16 x64 install, preferably with a domain pointed at it.

 #### Ideal Hardware Specs
 Technically you could run this pool on very little hardware, or a budget VPS, but if you're expecting to be able to handle enough users to make it profitable, you'll need something resembling the following: